ap0nia/eden-query/documentation/docs/eden-query/overview.md

       }

       /**
-       * If the first argument is a store, pass it into the params array for processing later.
+       * If the first argument is a param, pass it into the params array for processing later in the proxy.
+       *
+       * @todo Better heuristic for determining if it's a path param...
        */
       if (options != null || isStore(options)) {
         return createQueryProxy(paths, [...params, options])